- Majors and Minors

 If you are an incoming student interested in the Spanish placement test, you must take the test at least five business days prior to the start of your orientation visit so that you are able to receive your results by the time you register.
 Students who do not take the test in time may not be able to register for a language course during orientation.
 Results cannot be rushed.

-If you are a current student, you should plan to take the French or Italian test at a time prior to your registration appointment (usually during backpacking).
-The Spanish placement test should be taken at least 2-3 business days before your registration appointment.
-This will allow you enough time to receive your results ahead of your appointment.
-Results cannot be rushed.
+If you are a current student, you should plan to take the French, Italian, or Spanish test at a time prior to your registration appointment (usually during backpacking).

 All students interested in the Portuguese placement test should read the details in the tab below.
 Appointments are only available during the academic year (September through April).

 If you are an incoming student, you should write to the Office of New Student Programs before your stay on campus or before you plan to take the online test to request accommodations on the placement tests.

 If you are a current student who has already registered with Services for Students with Disabilities (SSD), for Spanish you should email a copy of your VISA letter to

 firstname.lastname@example.org with your request for accommodations at least two (2) business days in advance of when you will take the Spanish test.
 For French and Italian, write to email@example.com to notify them of your request.
 For Portuguese, please include this information in your request to take the test.

 How long does it take to receive my results?